 Shifter Webhooks Explained

-For more details, see our document.
+For more details, see this document.

-Step I: Github
+Step I: GitHub

-Fork Github repository
+Fork our GitHub repository

 Step II: Netlify

-Connecting GitHub account, registering a Webhook URL
+Connecting your GitHub account by registering a Webhook URL

 Click [New site from Git] button.